theycallmeloki/mixtral-offloading/README.md

 # docker run --gpus 0 -p 5000:5000 -v ~/.cache/huggingface/hub:/root/.cache/huggingface/hub ogmiladyloki/mixtral-offloader
 ```

-You can give a gpu to each container, there's logic included to decide how many experts to load depending on how much VRAM the GPU had
+You can give a gpu to each container, there's logic included to decide how many experts to load depending on how much VRAM the GPU has

 Original work below: